DHTMLX/docs-suite/docs/tree_collection/api/treecollection_exists_method.md

 @signature: {'exists(id: Id): boolean;'}

 @params:
-`id: string, number` - the id of the item in question
+`id: string` - the id of the item in question

 @returns:
 `true` if the item exists; otherwise, `false`.